-More specifically, how can you apply intimate knowledge about your target market to your email marketing effort?
+Specifically, how can you apply intimate knowledge about your target market to your email marketing?
 When is personalisation too personal?
 When should you err on the side of caution?

-This blog post assumes that you’ve got a pretty good handle on your audience, but it also assumes that you’re unsure about how best to approach it.
+This blog post assumes that you’ve got a pretty good handle on your audience.
+It also assumes that you’re unsure about how best to approach it.

 With that in mind, I’ve picked out four examples of emails that clearly know their audience well enough to tempt recipients to click-through to those all-important landing pages:

 How many emails did you receive this week with the following emoji in the subject line?